 Send a letter to a the Santa Cruz County Office of Education Board or request a meeting with your area Trustee.
 You can send a letter through our website at www.ilapublicschools.org.

-Why continue to seek a partnership with SLVUSD district?
+Why continue to seek a partnership with local districts?

-We believe that a partnership between ILA and SLVUSD to add another charter option to the Valley will return private and out-of-district charter school students to SLVUSD.
-Because the District charter programs are full with waiting lists, many parents feel they have no option except to leave the District for private schools options or homeschooling.
+We believe that a partnership between ILA and Santa Cruz County to add another charter option to the San Lorenzo Valley will return private and homeschool students to the public school system.
 We are committed to recruiting from this population so that our charter school would have a net positive effect on SLVUSD district enrollment.

-In addition, this project will bring an already-committed one million dollars in philanthropy into the Valley during 2018 and over $500,000 each year thereafter.
+In addition, this project will bring an already-committed 2.1 million dollars in philanthropy into the Valley.
 This philanthropy is being spent in the Valley on Valley students and in Valley businesses from which the school purchases services — and could fund substantial revenue-generating contracts between ILA and SLVUSD.

 What are the main features of an integrative education?